-The Code of Conduct further embodies Petron's commitment to conduct its business affairs fairly, honestly, impartially, in good faith and in an uncompromising ethical and proper manner and requires, among others, the following:

-- 1. Being guided at all times by the Company's vision and mission which highlight professionalism, integrity, fairness commitment to excellence and care of the environment; - dealing with professionalism, honesty, integrity and uphold high moral and ethical standards; - dealing openly and honestly with customers, suppliers, contractors, financial institutions and joint venture participants of the Company and dealings
+towards passed the Company presustained progress. qualification requirements of the Company.
+Code of Conduct The Code of Conduct further embodies Petron's commitment to conduct its business affairs fairly, honestly, impartially, in good faith and in uncompromising ethical and proper manner and requires, among others, the following: 1.
+Being guided at all times by the Company's vision and which mission highlight professionalism, integrity, fairness commitment excellence and care of the environment; 2. dealing with professionalism, honesty, integrity and uphold high moral and ethical standards; 3. dealing openly and honestly with customers, suppliers, contractors, financial institutions and joint venture participants of the Company and dealings on arm's length basis with with dealers, contractors, and suppliers of the vendors

-- on arm's length basis with with dealers, contractors, vendors and suppliers of the Company; - supply of goods and services of the highest quality standards backed by efficient after sales service; - 5. conduct of business affairs in a manner that preserves the environment and protects the health and safety of all its employees, customers, suppliers, contractors and the general public; - 6. competing fairly and ethically within the framework of applicable competition laws; and - 7. except as may be permitted by the Board, not (a) taking a business or financial opportunity that Petron would have an interest in pursuing, (b) using Company property, information or position for personal gain; and (c) competing with the Company.

-The Code of Conduct also requires fair dealings with the Company's suppliers, contractors, competitors, officers and employees with no one taking unfair advantage of anyone through manipulation, concealment or abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice.
+Company;

+4. supply of goods and

+services of the highest

+quality standards

+backed by efficient

+after sales service;

+C conduct of business

+5. conduct of business

+affairs in a manner

+that preserves the environment and

+protects the health

+and safety of all its

+employees, customers,

+suppliers, contractors

+and the general public;

+and the Beneful Public,

+6. competing fairly and

+ethically within the

+framework of

+applicable competition

+laws; and

+7. except as may be

+permitted by the

+Board, not (a) taking a

+business or financial

+opportunity

+that Petron would

+have an interest in

+pursuing, (b) using

+Company property,

+information or position

+for personal gain; and (c) competing with the

+Company.

+Company.

+The Code of Conduct also

+requires fair dealings with

+the Company's suppliers,

+contractors, competitors,

+officers and employees

+with no one taking unfair

+advantage of anyone

+through manipulation,

+concealment or abuse of

+privileged information,

+misrepresentation of

+material facts or any

+other unfair dealing

+practice.

-(c) Receipt of gifts from third parties
+(c) Receipt of gifts The CG Manual Code of Conduct The receipt of gifts rule as

-The CG Manual embodies the policy that a director's office is of trust one and confidence.
-A director shall thus act in the best interest of the Company manner а characterized transparency, accountability and fairness. shall He exercise leadership, prudence and integrity directing the Company towards sustained progress.
+from third parties embodies the policy described in the preceding

+that a director's office is of trust and confidence.
+A director shall thus act in the best interest of the Company а manner characterized transparency, accountability and shall fairness.
+He leadership, exercise prudence and integrity directing the Company towards sustained progress.

-While there is no specific receipt of gifts policy applicable directors, the foregoing policy that a director's office is one that demands prudence and integrity already provides the guidelines in the acceptance by a director of gifts that may be prohibited by law or the Company receipt of gifts policy that applies to officers and employees.
+While there is no specific receipt of gifts policy applicable directors, the foregoing policy that a director's office is one demands prudence and integrity already provides the guidelines in the acceptance by a director of gifts that may be prohibited by law or the Company receipt of gifts policy that applies to officers and employees.